 How often do you have a chance to have an outdoor adventure in two counties at once?
 That is precisely what you can do if you head over to the Cheviot Hills, which are situated on the border between the Scottish council area called the Scottish Borders and the English historic county called Northumberland.

-The entire area is mapped as “open country” by both England and Scotland, but we advise you to wild camp only on the Scottish side, since the regulations in that country are in favor of wild camping, unlike in the other countries that constitute the United Kingdom.
+The entire area is mapped as “open country” by both England and Scotland, but we advise you to wild camp only on the Scottish side since the regulations are in favour of wild camping, unlike the rest of the UK.
 One of the easiest (and best) ways to access the Cheviot Hills is by hiking the Pennine Way – you can easily reach these rolling hills from either Kirk Yethold to the north or Byrness to the south.

 What Exactly is Wild Camping?